 ADMINISTRATION OF MEDICINES / TREATMENT

-FORM OF CONSENT (Form 1) - STRICTLY CONFIDENTIAL
+FORM OF CONSENT (Form 1) - STRICTLY CONF IDENTIAL

-Child's Name: Class: Address:
+Child's Name: Class:

+Address:

-Date of Birth: N М /F:
+Date of Birth: M/F:

 Home Tel No: Work Tel No:

-GP's Practice: (GP's Tel No:
+GP's Practice: GP's Tel No:

 Condition/Illness:

-I hereby request that n nembers of staff adminis ter the following medicine es prescribed for my child by

-his/her GP/Specialist as directed below.
-I unders stand that I must deliver t he medicine personally to the

-school and accept that t his is a service which the school is not obliged to ur ndertake.
+I hereby request that members of staff administer the following medicines prescribed for my child by his/her GP/Specialist as directed below.
+I understand that I must deliver the medicine personally to the school and accept that this is a service which the school is not obliged to undertake.
+Signed: Date:

-Signed: Dat re:

-Signed: Name of Medicine Dose Dat Frequency/Times Date of Completion of Course (if known)
+Name of Medicine Dose Frequency/Times Date of Completion of Course (if known)

-Dose Date of Completion of

-Dose Date of Completion of

-Dose Date of Completion of

-Name of Medicine Date of Completion of

-Date of Completion of

-Name of Medicine Date of Completion of

-Name of Medicine Date of Completion of

-Name of Medicine Special Instructions/Pred Date of Completion of

-Name of Medicine Special Instructions/Pred Date of Completion of
+Special Instructions/Precaut ions/Side Effects:

+Allergies:

+Other prescribed medicines child takes at home: